 At the start of this document we described the steps you need to take to manage COVID-19 risk in the workplace.
-This includes working from home and staying 2m (or 1m+ with risk mitigation where 2m is not viable) away from each other in the workplace if at all possible.
+This includes maintaining social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable).
 When managing the risk of COVID-19, additional PPE beyond what you usually wear is not beneficial.
-This is because COVID-19 is a different type of risk to the risks you normally face in a workplace, and needs to be managed through social distancing, hygiene and fixed teams or partnering, not through the use of PPE.
+This is because COVID-19 is a different type of risk to the risks you normally face in a workplace, and needs to be managed through social distancing, hand and respiratory hygiene, environmental cleaning and fixed teams or partnering.